 - Strive to become the acknowledged expert in your field, the go-to person that everyone wants to consult.

 - Be incredibly respectful of other people’s time.
 Arriving late for an appointment creates a negative impression that is difficult to overcome.
-Follow my husband Saul’s advice and always allow yourself what he calls a cushion of time to get to any appointment.
+Follow my late husband’s advice and always allow yourself what he called a cushion of time to get to any appointment.
 When you leave late, every traffic light is red!

 - The first time you forget to thank someone may be the last time you see that person.
 That’s a motto from my life as a professional volunteer.
 Be sure to thank the person who referred someone to you.
 A hand-written note, an invitation to a lovely meal, or a gift commensurate with the value of the referral, are all smart things to do, if you ever want that person to refer someone to you again.
 Sincerely expressed appreciation should be offered as well.
 And don’t simply send an email or wait to run into the person to say thanks.
 Pick up the phone and call!
 An email simply cannot replace the warmth of a personal conversation.